Google Drive Videos: 6 Business Use Cases

 Share a recording of an internal Google Meet

 With Google Workspace Business Standard edition and above, Google Meet recordings can be saved directly to Google Drive.
-This type of video could be shared with all employees—but it would not be shared outside the organization.

-Share internal instructional videos
+Share internal instructional and training videos

 Custom tutorials can be recorded, uploaded, and shared with internal users if a new app is being launched within the organization.